-These watermelon, cantaloupe and pineapple fruit kebabs from Life is Wonderful are super cute and kids love eating things on sticks (lollipop anyone?)
+These heart-shaped watermelon, cantaloupe and pineapple fruit kebabs from Life in Wonderland are super cute and kids love eating bite-size things on sticks.

 What a simple clever fruit display idea – to make a heart using rainbow coloured fruits.
 The kids will gobble this up!